nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ### Archive seed restore

-The archive seed restore operation restores a corrupted or lost archive while the database is running.
+The _archive seed restore_ operation restores a corrupted or lost archive while the database is running.
 This operation will reset the existing archive state, and once it joins the database, the new SM will sync to the current state of the running database.
 For this reason, you cannot restore the entire database by restoring a single SM in a running database.
-The _seed restore_ reduces the _SYNCing_ time from other running SMs as only the changed atoms will be transferred.
+The _seed restore_ has the potential to reduce the _SYNCing_ time from other running SMs as only the changed atoms will be transferred.
 The database will remain running throughout this operation.

-The high-level steps to perform archive seed restore are the following:
+The high-level steps to perform _archive seed restore_ are the following:

 1. Identify which archives will be restored.
 2. Ensure that the restore source is available either locally in the backup volume or as a remote URL.